Brown and New Hampshire host UMass-Lowell

 UMass-Lowell River Hawks (17-5, 5-3 America East) at New Hampshire Wildcats (9-10, 4-3 America East)

+The Wildcats have gone 6-3 in home games.
+New Hampshire scores 68.1 points while outscoring opponents by 2.3 points per game.

-The River Hawks are 5-3 in conference play.
+The River Hawks are 5-3 against America East opponents.
 UMass-Lowell ranks second in the America East with 26.0 defensive rebounds per game led by Abdoul Karim Coulibaly averaging 5.4.

+The Wildcats and River Hawks match up Saturday for the first time in America East play this season.

-TOP PERFORMERS: Matt Herasme averages 1.7 made 3-pointers per game for the Wildcats, scoring 10.2 points while shooting 41.0% from beyond the arc.
-Clarence O. Daniels II is averaging 15.2 points and 10.8 rebounds over the last 10 games for New Hampshire.
+TOP PERFORMERS: Clarence O. Daniels II is averaging 15.2 points and 10.8 rebounds for the Wildcats.
+Matt Herasme is averaging 10.2 points and 5.5 rebounds over the past 10 games for New Hampshire.

 Coulibaly is averaging 13 points and 8.6 rebounds for the River Hawks.
-Everette Hammond is averaging 12.4 points over the last 10 games for UMass-Lowell.
+Everette Hammond is averaging 12.4 points and 5.2 rebounds over the past 10 games for UMass-Lowell.

 LAST 10 GAMES: Wildcats: 6-4, averaging 72.2 points, 33.2 rebounds, 12.9 assists, 5.2 steals and 2.7 blocks per game while shooting 44.8% from the field.
 Their opponents have averaged 65.7 points per game.